 Entering the United States

 Once you have received your F-1/J-1 visa, you will be able to enter the United States as an F-1 Student/J-1 Exchange Visitor in "Initial" status.
-In order to pass inspection by border officials at the port of entry you will travel through to enter the U.S., you will need the following documents:
+You will enter the USA via a “port of entry”, typically at your first airport in the U.S. To pass inspection by CBP officer, you need the following:

 - Passport valid for at least six months past the date of your entry into the U.S.

 - Valid F-1 or J-1 visa, unless exempt from visa requirement (ex: Canadian citizens do not require an F-1 visa to enter the U.S. in F-1 Student status).
 When in "Initial" status, the name of the school on the F-1 or J-1 visa must match the name of the school on the Form I-20/DS-2019.